|I've owned 10

 Volvos since 1988.
 So I thought I'd list some of them below....

 <<< My second Volvo (first 240).
 A white 1983 244 DL.
 I bought it in 1990.
 Non-sunroof car, roll-up windows, auto trans, marginal AC, ok gas mileage.
 It was exceptionally clean with only 50k miles when I found it in Huntington Beach, CA. Cost me $5,000.
 Already being an avid iPd customer, it soon got their anti-sway bars, sport springs and Bilstein HD shocks, as well and a few other fun goodies.
 I bought the back half of a 240 Turbo exhaust and installed it from the cat-back.
 That was a really nice improvement.
 It originally came with 14 inch steels wheels with beauty rings and hubcaps.
 I installed the 15 inch alloy wheels from my '88 760.
 I drove this car everywhere for 6 years and put over 100,000 miles on it.
 In 1996 I gave it to my daughter when she got her drivers license.
 Unfortunately it was destroyed a few months later when some nit-wit pulled out directly in front of her in a Chevy Caprice.
 She couldn't avoid the Caprice and she hit it broadside at 50 plus mph.

 in 2003.
-I'm the 4th owner and still own it and still drive it
+I'm the 4th owner and I still own it and drive daily.
+The

-and leather interior stayed very nice because the car has been garaged all its life.
+and leather interior has stayed very nice because the car was always garaged and still

 and it is a great car

-the urge to modify it for a few years, but slowly that urge has begun
+the urge to modify it for a few years, but slowly that urge began to win.

 has also gone